-Karin Abrahamsson is a first-year Master’s student working with Dr. Luis Gonzalez in studying the modern displacement of corals and other back reef biota by crustose coralline algae and rhodoids in southwestern Puerto Rico.
+Karin Abrahamsson is a second-year Master’s student working with Dr. Luis Gonzalez in studying the modern displacement of corals and other back reef biota by crustose coralline algae and rhodoids in southwestern Puerto Rico.
 High resolution analysis (petrographic, elemental, isotopic, and geomicrobiological) will be conducted on crustose coralline algae and rhodoids collected from reefs near La Parguera in southwestern Puerto Rico and Isla de Mona.
 This study integrates diverse quantitative data to investigate the controls of climate and ocean chemistry on the recent genesis and distribution of rhodoids in shallow environments.
 Results will offer an increased understanding of carbonate systems containing crustose coralline algae and rhodoids as important hydrocarbon reservoir rocks in the geologic past.

 Fan Zhang is a second-year Master’s student in Geophysics working with Dr. Chi Zhang.
 His research focuses on better understanding the petrophysical properties of reservoir rocks (i.e. carbonate and tight sandstone) using combined method of nuclear magnetic resonance (NMR) and spectral induced polarization (SIP).
 The project is now mainly focusing on investigation of carbonate and aiming to quantitatively evaluate pore structure and its effect on NMR T2 relaxation time, complex electrical conductivity and permeability in carbonates.
 Results hope to generate 2-D or 3-D correlation cross plots of complex pore geometries like pore size distribution, dominant pore size, porosity with NMR and SIP response and finally improve the estimation of petrophysical properties and calibrate the parameters of permeability models in carbonate.